SiwawawaXD/XSS_DetectAndPrevention/README.md

 xss-detection-system real is the second version with new structure that combines ML and WAF into one component, but has bugs and errors.

 xss-detection-system-gcloud is the third and final version.
 This version is ready to be deployed on the Google Cloud platform.
-It can be deployed locally by using Docker as well.
+It can be deployed locally by using Docker as well without further modification.
 No bugs.
 Every component can be used.